xbmc/Official-Kodi-Remote-iOS/README.md

 Omitted parameter means "use the latest uploaded".
 [More about passing parameters](https://docs.fastlane.tools/advanced/lanes/#passing-parameters).

+Note: if new app version doesn't exist yet, you **must** pass at least `app_version`, otherwise fastlane fails.
+Hopefully it'll be fixed, see [issue about that](https://github.com/fastlane/fastlane/issues/18571).

 Example: `bundle exec fastlane asc app_version:1.6.1`

 ### Fetch metadata